MattStarfield/Arc-Lamp/docs/build-guide.md

 * **Note**: Do not glue Top-B Stack yet.
 This will happen after electronics are installed.

 ## Drill, Sand, and Finish Wood
-* Using drill press, drill 1/2” hole for the power jack
+* Using drill press, drill 1/2” hole for the power jack in Base
-* Using drill press widen 5/16” hole for potentiometer
+* Using drill press widen 5/16” hole for potentiometer in Base
 * Sand all exterior surfaces of base, mid, top and arc.
 Power sander to start, manual sanding to finish.
+  * **Note**: This is not a trivial step.
+Sanding the laser cut burn marks on exterior may take a couple of hours of manual work.
-After sanding, wipe down all pieces with a damp paper towel to remove dust.
+  * After sanding, wipe down all pieces with a damp paper towel to remove dust.
 Let wood dry for 10 min.
 * _Optional_: After wood is dry, rub exterior surfaces with mineral oil to accentuate the wood grain.

 ## Install Electronics